chaseruskin/legoHDL/ROADMAP.md

 - [ ] ** use a -args flag to indicate all following arguments are to be passed to the build script? -> this would enable lots of flags available for export, build, and run commands (possibly also then get rid of run command by adding an '-export' flag to build command) (flag examples: -no-clean, -quiet, ...?)

+- [!] have a .mrkt file exist within a market repository to signify its name rather than using the settings name?
+Would it be beneficial if -> leaning yes

+- [ ] add docstrings to every function/method

 - [ ] VHDL port command test generic assignment with := with no spaces

 - [ ] if multi-develop is ON and issue a warning when trying to use 'port' command on a block that has no release points but is in downloads ("This block is unstable (has no released versions") -> else do not print port command (user cant use it) if multi-develop is set to OFF